-U.S. Resident Students
+EXAMINATION AND GRADING U.S. Resident Students

 All U.S. resident students in the College of Naval Warfare and the College of Naval Command and Staff will be examined and graded in the three trimester studies prescribed by the departments of Strategy and Policy, National Security Affairs, and Joint Military Operations).
 The final academic grade will be derived by equally weighting and averaging numerical results obtained in the three trimesters.
 In the electives program, students will be graded on a High Pass/Pass/Fail basis.
-Each student must take one elective per trimester that will require an allocation of about 20 percent of his/her effort, with the balance being directed to the prescribed program.
+Each student must take two electives and the core Leadership and the Profession of Arms course during the third trimester.
 All prescribed, elective, and special program requirements must be satisfactorily completed prior to graduation.
 Exceptions to this policy will be approved only by the Dean of Academics after administrative review of the particular circumstances involved.
-Department chairs and the Associate Dean of Academics for Electives and Directed Research are responsible for notifying the Dean of Academics and the registrar, in writing, immediately upon learning of an incompletion on the part of a student.
+Department Chairs and the Associate Dean of Academics for Electives and Directed Research are responsible for notifying the Dean of Academics and the registrar, in writing, immediately upon learning of an incompletion on the part of a student.
 This notification will include a statement of circumstances and a departmental recommendation.